zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/provision-database/adb-provision-moviestream.md

 ## Introduction

-Deploy a complete data warehousing platform that can scale to your requirements.
+Deploy a complete data warehousing platform that scales to both your technical and analytic requirements.

 Estimated Time: 5 minutes